ssshiva1333/3chidna/README.md

 # echidna
-This is a reverse TCP payload and a handler for Windows.
+They are a couple of reverse TCP payload and a handler that are for Windows and Linux.
-It is written in C++.
+They are written in C++.